Skip to Main Content

 • Manage and Share References: Reference Managers

-Individual tutorials or sets can be completed by your students prior to library instruction to free up time for in-class interactive and critical thinking activities.
+Individual or sets of tutorials can be completed by your students prior to library instruction to free up time for in-class interactive and critical thinking activities.
 Talk to us to find out would work best for you and your students.

 Videos

-The libraries have created a wide variety of videos that are available to you and your students:
+The librarians have already created a wide variety of videos that are available to you and your students.
+These can easily be linked from or watched in Canvas.
+Talk to your liaison librarian about videos that might be useful for your students.

 Course and Class Guides

-Upon request, your subject specialist librarian or the librarian teaching your class can create an online guide designed around course content or research assignments.
-It would contain information relevant to your students, such as links to Research@UWW, databases, articles, and free online resources, as well as search tips and information about services such as UW Request and interlibrary loan through ILLiad.
+Upon request, your liaison librarian can create an online guide designed around course content or research assignments.
+It could contain information relevant to your students, such as links to Research@UWW, databases, articles, and free online resources, as well as search tips, step-by-step processes, and details about services such as interlibrary loan.